eclipse-che/che-docs/src/main/pages/user-management/user-management.md

 Keycloak can create and authenticate users by itself or rely on 3rd party identity management systems and providers.

+Default Keycloak credentials are `admin:admin`.
+You can find your Keycloak URL either in OpenShift web console > keycloak namespace (if you deployed to OpenShift) of go to `$CHE_HOST:5050/auth` if Che is running on Docker.

 ## Che and Keycloak

 When Che is deployed on OpenShift or installed on Docker, either deployment script or CLI makes sure that Keycloak is properly configured.
 When a `che-public` client is created, there are two important fields to be populated: